isaacnmm/pestpolicy-hugo2XX/content/posts/zd-v-controller/index.md

 ###  Responsive buttons

-ZD-V+ USB controller has excellently responsive buttons but does not interestingly stick-like in other traditional [controllers](https://pestpolicy.com/best-controller-for-retropie/), and thus you can now achieve faster reaction time.
-It also has plastic grip holders which will allow the [controller](https://pestpolicy.com/best-controller-for-rocket-league/) to last long enough and hence offer value for money.
+ZD-V+ USB controller has excellently responsive buttons but does not interestingly stick-like in other traditional [controllers](https://pestpolicy.com/best-controller-for-retropie/),and thus you can now achieve faster reaction time.
+It also has plastic grip holders which will allow the [controller](https://pestpolicy.com/best-controller-for-rocket-league/)to last long enough and hence offer value for money.

 ###  Ergonomic and comfortable